-TECHNICAL · MODEL DESCRIPTION
+TECHNICAL · MODEL OVERVIEW

 How our World Cup model works